-Weather: Strong winds on the Auckland Harbour Bridge early today
+Strong gusts in Auckland could close harbour bridge today

 A passenger on a double-decker bus said she was "nervous" as they went over the bridge - no less because it was travelling on the far-left lane, nearest the ocean.

+"Waka Kotahi acknowledges the lane closures will cause disruption and inconvenience this morning," NZTA's Neil Walker said.

+"However, safety is our top priority and the lanes closures will be lifted as soon as it is safe to do so."

-Meteorologist Rob Kerr said it will be the windiest around lunch time; when gusts are expected to reach 80km/h.
+MetService meteorologist Rob Kerr told the Herald it will be the windiest around lunchtime when gusts are expected to reach 80km/h.

 Overnight, however, will be the true test - when gusts will hit 90km/h between midnight and 3am.